harperreed/boyhoodhome.com/content/_index.md

 In the summer of 2016, my brother, Dylan Reed, and I were trying to figure out what the "next" prank would be after [we wrapped our parents car with a zebra pattern](http://zebraprank.com).
 We wanted to make sure that it was a really great prank and something that was more permanent.

-At the time I was traveling to London a lot and always liked seeing the historical markers on every other building around London.
+At the time I was traveling to London a lot and always liked seeing the blue historical markers on every other building around London.
 We thought maybe that would be a funny thing to add to our parents house: **A historical monument**

 The issue was: What would the monument say?